 Lastline this morning released the results of a study that focused on NRDS (newly registered domains) with an evident COVID-19 theme.
 They've concluded that there's less novelty about those efforts than might have been expected.
 While phishing is up, it appears the criminals are devoting more effort to refreshing and re-emphasizing existing campaigns to match the times than they are in coming up with innovative approaches.

 Progress of contact-tracing apps.

 The UK's contact-tracing app, undergoing trials on the Isle of Wight, is attracting further skepticism about its efficacy.
 While download rates during the trials have been reported to be satisfyingly high, ComputerWeekly reports that recent studies have cast doubt on the willingness of British users to install the app.

 The existing NHS App, not the contact-tracing app, but rather the app through which patients access healthcare data and book appointments with their doctors, is being considered for adaptation into an "immunity passport," the Telegraph writes.
 According to the app's developer, iProov, addition of facial recognition software to the tool could be used to verify the identity and immunity status of users.

-Taking advantage of a crisis.
+Taking advantage of a crisis: espionage during the pandemic.